-In an environment where up to 70% of new products fail to meet market expectations, effectual innovation isn’t necessarily tied to the “perfect” product.
+In an environment where up to 75% of new software products fail to meet market expectations, effectual innovation isn’t necessarily tied to the “perfect” product.

 Reaching customers means launching products that easily blend into the real life of the buyer, striking the right mix of value, familiarity and ultimately, ease.
 How can companies make sure they are launching new products that will be readily adopted by customers?
 Consider these 3 key points: